Characterizing a vertex-transitive graph by a large ball

-We start by recalling some basic fact about group presentation and presentation complex for abstract groups (not necessarily finitely generated).
+We start by recalling some basic facts about group presentation and presentation complex for abstract groups (not necessarily finitely generated).
 Let $G$ be a group, and let $S$ be a symmetric generating subset of $G$.
 We consider the Cayley graph $(G,S)$ as a graph whose edges are labelled by elements of $S$.
 Let $R$ be a subset of the kernel of the epimorphism $\phi: F_S\to G$.
-Consider the polygonal 2-complex $X=X(G,S,R)$, whose 1-skeleton is the Cayley graph $(G,S)$, and where a $k$-gone is attached to every $k$-loop labeled by an element of $R$.
+Consider the polygonal 2-complex $X=X(G,S,R)$, whose 1-skeleton is the Cayley graph $(G,S)$, and where a $k$-gon is attached to every $k$-loop labeled by an element of $R$.
 It is well-known that $X$ is simply-connected if and only if the normal subgroup generated by $R$ is $\ker \phi$.
-In this case, $\langle S; R \rangle$ defines a presentation of $G$, and $X$ is called the Cayley 2-complex (or presentation complex) associated to this presentation.
+In this case, $\langle S; R \rangle$ defines a presentation of $G$, and $X$ is called the Cayley 2-complex associated to this presentation.

 The proof of this statement extends without change to the following slightly more general setting: assume that $K$ is a subgroup of $G$ such that $S=KSK$, and consider the Cayley-Abels graph $(G,K,S)$.
-Let $v_0$ the vertex corresponding to $K$ in $(G,K,S)$.
+Let $v_0$ be the vertex corresponding to $K$ in $(G,K,S)$.

-Consider the polygonal 2-complex $X=X(G,S,R)$, whose 1-skeleton is the Cayley-Abels graph $(G,K,S)$, and where a $k$-gone is attached to every $k$-loop which is obtained as the projection in $X$ of a $k$-loop labelled by some element of $R$ in $(G,S)$.
+Consider the polygonal 2-complex $X=X(G,S,R)$, whose 1-skeleton is the Cayley-Abels graph $(G,K,S)$, and where a $k$-gon is attached to every $k$-loop which is obtained as the projection in $X$ of a $k$-loop labelled by some element of $R$ in $(G,S)$.
 Once again, one checks $X$ is simply-connected if and only if $R$ generates $\ker \phi$.
-In this case, $\langle S; R \rangle$ defines a presentation of $G$, and we call $X$ the Cayley-Abels 2-complex (or presentation complex) associated to this presentation.
+In this case, $\langle S; R \rangle$ defines a presentation of $G$, and we call $X$ the Cayley-Abels 2-complex associated to this presentation.